-Once the desired temperature has been reached, the thermostat registers that change and sends another signal to shut off the heater or AC.
+Once the desired temperature has been reached, the thermostat registers that change and sends another signal to shut off the heat or AC.

 Smart thermostats simply add Wi-Fi to the mix.
 This opens up many new avenues and use cases.
 A smart thermostat could wirelessly connect to additional sensors in other parts of the house.
-Users can control the thermostat from anywhere – even remotely.
+Users can control the thermostat remotely from anywhere.
 And some smart thermostats (like the Nest Learning Thermostat) can use the power of the cloud to analyze your usage and preferences.
 It will then predict and automatically make the adjustments you want.

 How a Smart Thermostat Can Save You Money